brentstineman/SimpleCloudManagerProject.github.io/index.md

 To that end, we are creating the Simple Cloud Manager Project, or SCAMP for short.
 This open source solution has the following goals:

-<i class="fa fa-arrow-circle-o-right"></i> Create am easily deployed "out of the box" solution to address access and cost control concerns for Microsoft Azure.
+<i class="fa fa-arrow-circle-o-right"></i> Build an easily deployed "out of the box" solution to address access and cost control concerns for Microsoft Azure.

 <i class="fa fa-arrow-circle-o-right"></i> Provide a reference implementation that takes advantage of the latest enhancements to Azure's Management API for those that want to build their own solution.

 <i class="fa fa-arrow-circle-o-right"></i> Demonstrate how new Microsoft technologies can be combined with the latest Open Source innovations

-<i class="fa fa-arrow-circle-o-right"></i> Create a vibrant open source community around the solution by being transparent from the start and accepting feedback/input from all sources.
+<i class="fa fa-arrow-circle-o-right"></i> Foster a vibrant open source community around the solution by being transparent from the start and accepting feedback/input from all sources.

 We hope you find this effort interesting and valuable and will possibly even join us in this journey.